Alcove ideas – 30 ways to make the most of this awkward space and turn it into an elevated, show-stopping feature

 Greig adds, ‘Dedicating a space to your hobby will not only encourage you to participate in it more often, but it will also help to contain it within its own space, ensuring the rest of your home remains clutter-free.’

-6. Make a gallery wall
+12. Make a gallery wall

 If you have a shallow alcove that isn’t suitable for fitting in any furniture due to a lack of space, a gallery wall idea is a perfect option.
 A gallery wall instantly turns an alcove into a focal point within a room.
 It allows personality and character to be injected into a room and offers a personal touch that can be changed or added to at any time.

 A gallery wall can be placed in any alcove around the home, from the bathroom, to the bedroom, to the living room.
 It is also a savvy budget decorating idea that can easily be done in a few hours.
 Before you start knocking nails into walls, plan out where each of your frames are going to go and place the artwork you love the most at eye level.
-Most gallery walls are built up over time, so think about where future frames could potentially hang and don’t rush to create a fully completed wall.

 If you are fortunate enough to have a recess in your kitchen, use the space to create a pantry for your small kitchen storage ideas that can be created bespoke to your needs.
 Depending on your needs you can use the pantry as purely a storage space, or design it so it gives you extra workspace too.
 That workspace could become a designated coffee hub or a place for all your baking needs.

 ‘If your kitchen is short on storage space, turn your alcove into a pantry.
 Install various-sized shelves or cabinets before filling them with baskets and containers to keep your food and kitchen supplies organised.
-If you are leaving the pantry ‘open’ use coordinating colours and textures to create a look that is cohesive to the rest of your kitchen,’ says Rudolph Diesel, a London interior designer.
+If you are leaving the pantry ‘open’ use coordinating colours and textures to create a look that is cohesive to the rest of your kitchen,’ says Rudolph Diesel, London interior designer.

-8. Turn it into a pet zone
+14. Design a pet zone

 Your pets are just as important as the people within your home and letting them have their own little corner will give them a safe space they know is for them.
 An alcove can be used to keep your pets’ food and water out of the way so there is no risk of knocking it over.
 Or it can be used to house a dog bed or crate so they have a designated area for any daytime snoozes.